streamingTurtles/10-Team-Profile-Generator/README.md

   &nbsp;
   - - -
   ## Testing Instructions:
-  - To test the application, run the following command in the terminal >node index.js  -  then a series of questions will prompt you for an input.
-More testing instructions to follow that test the actual code that runs the index.js app.
+  - To run the application, enter the following command in the terminal >node index.js  -  then a series of questions will prompt you for an input.
+To execute jest testing for the class files, run >npm run test at the command prompt to see testing of the Employee, Manager, Engineer & Intern class files.
+All class files register as passing.
+See screenshots and short video demo of the jest testing.

   &nbsp;
   - - -